Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser select notes": *Not in vanilla Anki*, Selects only the current notes

+"window_browser sidebar search": *Useful only in Anki 2.1.45+* Sets the sidebar to initialize a search of the selected item in the sidebar

+"window_browser sidebar select": *Useful only in Anki 2.1.45+* Sets the sidebar to just select the item in the sidebar

 "window_browser suspend": Suspends the selected cards

 "window_browser toggle mark": Toggles the mark on the selected cards